mhkeller/layercake.graphics/content/guide/00-introduction.md

 > You can also use the shorthand `[xGet(d), yGet(d)]`.
 See the [Store API](#store-api) section for a full list of computed properties.

-Because Layer Cake has bound the target DOM element's dimensions to your scales, all computed properties will be updated automatically on resize.
+Because Layer Cake has bound the target DOM element's dimensions to your scales, all computed properties will update on resize automatically.

 ### Layer components

-While it's perfectly fine to use Layer Cake as a simple store and implement the rest of your project your own way, Layer Cake also comes with higher-level methods to take care of creating graphic layers that have full access to the store.
-Add layers inside the `.svgLayers`, `.htmlLayers` or `.canvasLayers` method.
-Each layer is a Svelte component.
+While it's perfectly fine to use Layer Cake as a store and implement the rest of your project your own way, the library also comes with higher-level methods to create graphic layers and lay them out in a common coordinate space.

+To do this, pass a list of Svelte components to any of the `.svgLayers`, `.htmlLayers`, `.canvasLayers` or `.webglLayers` methods.
 When you've added all the layers to your cake, run `.render()`.

 Here's an example creating an SVG scatter plot using the above data.